-If you’ve been following us on social media for a while, you will have heard us refer to superfoods and the importance of including them in our diet.
+If you follow us on instagram, you may have heard us talk about superfoods and the importance of including them in your family's diet.
 You may have also wondered what this term really means.

 The term “superfood” is a new-age term referring to foods that offer maximum health benefits.
 Although there is no standardised criteria or definition to classify what makes these foods “super”, there is no denying that they pack a nutritional punch as they are rich sources of important vitamins, minerals, and antioxidants.
 They are also a great way to help us meet our nutritional RDA (Recommended Dietary Allowance)!